yhoogstrate/flaimapper/README.md

 ### Choose aligner

 The main complexity in RNA-Seq is splicing.
 There are several widely used free alignment programs for RNA-Seq.
 The same principle holds for small RNA-Seq.
 However, we are (at the moment) not aware of splicing events in ncRNAs other than tRNAs.
 The splice junctions in tRNAs are small (~10bp) but might be too long to be aligned using classicial alignment without adjusted settings.
 Therefore, if you want to align reads to pre-tRNAs, you want your aligner to understand splicing.
 Otherwise, if you want to use a 'classical' (non-splicing-aware) aligner, you want your introns to be removed prior to alignment.
-If you're not focussing on tRNAs at all, you probably also don't need your aligner to be aware of splicing and you can continue with classical aligners.
+If you are not focussing on tRNAs at all, you probably also do not need your aligner to be aware of splicing and you can continue with classical aligners.

 #### Full genome alignment

-In case you want to align to the entire genome, you're not making use of mature ncRNAs.
+In case you want to align to the entire genome, you are not making use of mature ncRNAs.
 Also, if you want to include results from immature ncRNAs that undergo splicing (e.g. pre-tRNAs) you should proceed with a splicing-aware aligner.
 The following aligners are popular and should have sufficient documentation in order to run an alignment:

 *	TopHat: [http://ccb.jhu.edu/software/tophat/index.shtml](http://ccb.jhu.edu/software/tophat/index.shtml)
 *	RNA STAR: [http://code.google.com/p/rna-star/](http://code.google.com/p/rna-star/)